-One of four children raised in a middle class, St. Martinville family – Jeff Landry grew up through Louisiana’s oil bust – teaching him personally the effects that a bad economy can have on a family, particularly in a small town.
+Raised as one of four children in a middle class, St. Martinville family, Jeff Landry grew up during Louisiana’s oil bust – teaching him personally the effects that a bad economy can have on our Louisiana communities, particularly in small towns.

-Jeff watched his school teacher mother and architect father work hard and sacrifice even more to ensure their children had the best education possible.
-Greatly respecting these sacrifices, Jeff joined the Louisiana National Guard while still in high school.
-Understanding that hard work and determination will prevail over any bad situation – he awoke early each day to work in Louisiana’s sugar cane fields, as his first job out of high school.
+Jeff Landry watched his school teacher mother and architect father work hard and sacrifice to ensure their children had the best education possible.
+Giving back, he joined the Louisiana National Guard while still in high school.
+Along with service in the National Guard, at a young age Landry also learned the meaning of hard work, waking up early every day to work in Louisiana’s sugar cane fields, as his first paying job out of high school.

-Jeff served as an aide in the Louisiana State Senate, where he learned firsthand that many solutions to our problems can be found from listening to the voices of the people not just from listening to the debate of politicians.
+Protecting our Louisiana communities, Jeff Landry chose to work his way through college as a trained police officer and a sheriff’s deputy.
+He also served as an aide in the Louisiana State Senate, where he learned firsthand that many solutions to our problems can be found from listening to the voices of the people not just from listening to the debate of politicians.

-As a young entrepreneur, Jeff and a friend started an oil and gas environmental service company.
-Recognized for his success in business, Jeff was selected to serve as the Executive Director of the St. Martin Parish Economic Development Authority.
-As director, he was instrumental in recruiting a Fortune 500 company to the Parish.
-By leveraging local resources, he helped to create thousands of jobs and to spur the ever-increasing, pro-job growth economic energy corridor on Louisiana’s Hwy 90.
+As a young entrepreneur, Jeff Landry and a friend started a successful oil and gas environmental service company.
+Recognized for his success in business, he was selected to serve as the Executive Director of the St. Martin Parish Economic Development Authority.
+As director, General Landry was instrumental in recruiting a Fortune 500 company to the Parish.

-Understanding the importance of a quality education, Jeff at a later age went back to school – Law School, starting part-time at Southern University then finishing his law degree at Loyola University.
+Understanding the importance of an education, Attorney General Landry then chose to go back to school – Law School, starting part-time at Southern University then finishing his law degree at Loyola University.

-Upon earning his juris doctorate, Jeff returned to Acadiana – where as a business attorney in Lafayette, he spent his days in the legal trenches helping employers create jobs.
-Utilizing his background in economic development, Jeff helped small and large businesses navigate the complexities of our legal environment.
+Upon earning his juris doctorate, General Landry returned to Acadiana – where as a business attorney in Lafayette, he spent his days in the legal trenches helping employers create jobs.
+Utilizing his background in economic development, General Landry helped small and large businesses navigate the complexities of our legal environment.
 He has argued cases in front of judges in South Louisiana.

-As one of Louisiana’s Congressmen – Jeff became known as a ferocious advocate of the Constitution, a leader on national energy policy emphasizing increased domestic oil and gas production, an activist for conservative family values, and a promoter of true reductions in wasteful government spending.
+Seeing the impact that Washington, DC can have on Louisiana’s jobs and our nation, in 2010 Jeff Landry ran for and was elected to the United States House of Representatives.
+As one of Louisiana’s Congressmen Jeff Landry became known as a ferocious advocate of the Constitution, a leader on national energy policy emphasizing increased domestic oil and gas production, an activist for conservative values, and a promoter of true reductions in wasteful government spending.

-Jeff and his wife, Sharon, are raising their son, J.T., in South Louisiana.
+He and his wife, Sharon, are raising their son, J.T., in Acadiana.